Английский язык

 Now is the time to move and act.

-The disease of our mother is a certain fact
+disease of our mother is a certain fact

-No man with a bit of intellect, a bit of a brain
+No man with a bit of intellect,

 can be allowed to ignore your fever again.